beakerandjake/save-to-pocket/README.md

    ```js
    bin / pocket - auth.sh;
    ```
    This command will perform the Oauth flow to connect your Pocket account to the App you made.
 You will be asked to open a URL in your web browser and sign into pocket.
-Once signed in the command will output a Pocket _Access Token_ which you will need in a later step
+Once signed in the command will output a Pocket _Access Token_ which you will need in a later step (This token should be treated like a secret and not committed to source control).
 6. Deploy the application to AWS
    ```sh
    bin/deploy.sh